PiAir/rpi4learning/portainer/README.md

 This container is really helpful as it enables you to see all other running container, start them, stop them etc.

 ## Running the container
-Starting the container is really simple, just run the shell-script
+Starting the container is really simple, just run the docker-compose command

 ```
-$ ./run-docker.sh
+$ docker-compose up -d
 ```
 The script tells the container to listen to port 9000.